ibm-cloud-docs/cephaas/preinstallation_checklist.md

 * The SRE team configures the network for network validation testing.
     The network validation testing ensures the functionality of the control plane network.
 * The SRE team conducts provisioning testing over the control plane by simulating a user request from the IBM Cloud.
-    To complete the remaining network connectivity after the installation of the pod, you can contact IBM Support Center through the ticketing system.
+    To complete the remaining network connectivity after the installation of the rack, you can contact IBM Support Center through the ticketing system.
 For more information, see [Getting Support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar&interface=ui){: external}.
 * After testing is complete, the SRE team activates the account specifying the period from when the billing starts.
-* The SRE team works with you to ensure the visibility of the pod Satellite location in your {{site.data.keyword.cephaas_full_notm}} account.
+* The SRE team works with you to ensure the visibility of the rack Satellite location in your {{site.data.keyword.cephaas_full_notm}} account.
 * Perform a provisioning test by using the service broker.
 The provisioning test is successful if the following statements are true:
     * A virtual machine is successfully provisioned.
     * The virtual machine has an IP address that is assigned to it.